-- 1. Organized, that is, they have some structure and regularity to their operations, whether or not they are formally constituted or legally registered.
-This means that our definition embraces informal, that is, nonregistered, groups as well as formally registered ones.
-What is important is not whether the group is legally or formally recognized but that it has some organizational permanence and regularity as reflected in regular meetings, a membership, and some structure of procedures for making decisions that participants recognize as legitimate. - 2.
+Organized, that is, they have some structure and regularity to their operations, whether or not they are formally constituted or legally registered.
+This means that our definition embraces informal, that is, nonregistered groups as well as formally registered ones.
+What is important is not whether the group is legally or formally recognized but that it has some organizational permanence and regularity as reflected in regular meetings, a membership, and some structure of procedures for making decisions that participants recognize as legitimate.

 Private, that is, they are not part of the apparatus of the state, even though they may receive support from governmental sources.
-This feature differentiates our approach from the economic definitions noted above that exclude organizations from the civil society sector if they receive significant public sector support. - 3.
+This feature differentiates our approach from the economic definitions noted previously that exclude organizations from the civil society sector if they receive significant public sector support.

 Not profit-distributing, that is, they are not primarily commercial in purpose and do not distribute profits to a set of directors, stockholders, or managers.
-Civil society organizations can generate surpluses in the course of their objectives, but any such surpluses must be reinvested in the objectives of the organization.
-This criterion serves as a proxy for the "public purpose" criterion used in some definitions of civil society, but it does so without having to specify in advance and for all countries what valid "public purposes" are.
-Rather, it leaves these decisions to the people involved on the theory that if there are people in a country who voluntarily support an organization without hope of receiving a share of any profit the organization generates, this is strong evidence that they must see some public purpose to the organization.
-This criterion also usefully differentiates civil society organizations from for-profit businesses. - 4.
-Self-governing, that is, they have their own mechanisms for internal governance, are able to cease operations on their own authority, and are fundamentally in control of their own affairs. - 5.
+Civil society surpluses must be reinvested in the objectives of the organization.
+This criterion serves as a proxy for the "public purpose" criterion used in some definitions of civil society, but it does so without having to specify in advance and for all countries what valid public purposes are.
+Rather, it leaves these decisions to the people involved on the theory that if there are people in a country who voluntarily support an organization without hope of receiving a share of any profit the organization.
+This criterion also usefully differentiates civil society organizations from for-profit businesses.

+Self-governing, that is, they have their own mechanisms for internal governance, are able to cease operations on their own authority, and are fundamentally in control of their own affairs.

 Voluntary, that is, membership or participation in them is not legally required or otherwise compulsory.
-As noted above, this criterion also helped relate our definition to the concept of public purpose, but in a way that allows each country's citizens to define for themselves what they consider to be a valid public purpose by virtue of their decisions to take part on their own initiative in the organizations affected.
+As noted earlier, this criterion also helped relate our definition to the concept of public purpose, but in a way that allows each country's citizens to define for themselves what they consider to be a valid public purpose by virtue of their decisions to take part on their own initiative in the organizations affected.

-Source: Salamon, L. M., Sokolowski, S. W., and Associates.
-(2004).
-Global civil society: Dimensions of the nonprofit sector (Vol. 2; pp. 9-10).
-Bloomfield, CT: Kumarian Press.
-Reproduced with permission.

-Size and Economic Significance of the Nonprofit Sector

-In 2006, the nonprofit sector contributed \$666.1 billion to the gross domestic product (GDP) of the United States-5.0 percent of the total GDP.
-Business accounted for 77.3 percent and government accounted for 11.4 percent.
-The size of the nonprofit sector doubles every decade or so, making it by far the fastest growing sector in terms of its proportional rate of growth.
-In 1929, for example, it contributed only \$1.5 billion, or 1.4 percent of the total (Wing, Pollak, and Blackwood, 2008).
+Source: Global Civil Society, Volume Two: Dimensions of the Nonprofit Sector, edited by Lester M. Salamon and S. Wojciech Sokolowski.
+Copyright © 2004 by Lynne Rienner Publishers, Inc. Used with permission of the publisher.

+The United Nations and the Center for Civil Society Studies at the Johns Hopkins Institute for Policy Studies are currently collaborating to improve basic statistics on the scope, structure, financing, and activities of the nonprofit sector in different countries.
+Their project categorizes the nonprofit sector into twelve groups (as shown in Table 1.4) and about 30 subgroups.
+These categories resemble but are not exactly the same as the NTEE categorizations.
+If looking for funding overseas, it will be necessary to be sensitive to these variations.

-TABLE 1.4 INTERNATIONAL CLASSIFICATION OF NONPROFIT ORGANIZATIONS
+TABLE 1.4INTERNATIONAL CLASSIFICATION OF NONPROFIT ORGANIZATIONS